Monetary policy and endogenous financial crises

 Abstract

 What are the channels through which monetary policy affects financial stability?
-Can (and should) central banks prevent financial crises by tolerating higher price volatility?
-To what extent may monetary policy itself brew financial fragility?
-We study these questions through the lens of a textbook New Keynesian model augmented with capital accumulation and endogenous financial crises due to adverse selection in credit markets.
-Our main findings are threefold.
-First, monetary policy affects the probability of a crisis not only in the short–term (through its usual effects on aggregate demand) but also over the medium–term (through its effects on capital accumulation).
-Second, the central bank can significantly reduce the incidence of financial crises in the medium–term by tolerating higher price volatility in the short–term.
-Third, financial crises may occur after a long period of loose monetary policy, as the central bank abruptly reverses course and hikes its policy rate.
+Can (and should) central banks prevent financial crises by deviating from price stability?
+To what extent may monetary policy itself unintendedly brew financial vulnerabilities?
+We answer these questions using a New Keynesian model with capital accumulation and endogenous financial crises due to adverse selection and moral hazard in credit markets.
+Our findings are threefold.
+First, monetary policy affects the probability of a crisis both in the short–run (via aggregate demand) and in the medium–run (via capital accumulation).
+Second, the central bank can reduce the incidence of crises in the medium–run by tolerating higher inflation volatility in the short–run.
+Third, prolonged periods of loose monetary policy followed by a sharp tightening can lead to financial crises.

 JEL classification: E1, E3, E6, G01